Click here to register for the 2024 Move’n’Groove!

 Live music on Memorial park stage from band #4🎵

-After the 5K, gather near the Memorial Park stage for the DJ, announcements, and the COSTUME CONTEST with cash prizes, and purchase food from food trucks on Portland Ave near Ramona.
-Continue moving & grooving to the Sacred Fire Band that will play on the Memorial Park stage (#4 on map) starting at 1pm
+After the 5K, gather near the Memorial Park stage for the announcements and purchase food from food trucks on Portland Ave near Ramona.
+Continue moving & grooving to RADIO RADIO that will play on the Memorial Park stage (#4 on map) starting at Noon.

 Thank You Sponsors!

-Interested in becoming a sponsor for the 2023 Move’n’Groove?
-Get in touch with us for more information about sponsorship opportunities at email@example.com.
+Interested in becoming a sponsor for this year’s Move’n’Groove?
+Get in touch with us for more information about sponsorship opportunities at firstname.lastname@example.org

 If you have a question that is not answered below in this FAQ, please email us at email@example.com.